ChondroFiller: A Collagen Injection for Ankles, Hands and Knees

 What Makes ChondroFiller Distinctive

-ChondroFiller is a cell-free liquid collagen gel given as a single, non-surgical injection — no cell harvesting and no operation.
+ChondroFiller is a CE-marked, cell-free type I collagen hydrogel given as a single, non-surgical injection — no cell harvesting and no operation.
 Once inside the joint, it may settle over worn surfaces, adding a protective collagen layer that helps cushion the joint and reduce grinding.
 Its gel can absorb load and adapt to the forces inside a joint.
 It has biological potential, but it is best understood as a supportive, joint-preserving injection — not a cure or reversal of arthritis.

 Across Several Joints — Including the Ankle and Hand